Showciety/SGB/README.md

 ## Required Customizations

-We have created four "Live" scenes called "Live (16:9 Left)", "Live (16:9 Right)", "Live (4:3 Left)" and "Live (4:3 Right)" for 16:9 and 4:3 games with the camera on the left or right according to your preference.
+We have created six "Live" scenes called "Live 16:9 Left", "Live 16:9 Right", "Live 8:7 Left", "Live 8:7 Right", "Live 4:3 Left" and "Live 4:3 Right" for 16:9, 8:7 (i.e. SNES Emulator) and 4:3 (i.e. SNES hardware) games with the camera on the left or right according to your preference.
 You can remove ones you don't plan on using and optionally rename the remaining one(s) (e.g. "Live").

 You will need to edit the sources to change text, match your devices or add your preferred filters (e.g. Cropping, Chroma Key or audio filters like compressor, expander, etc...).

 We have added multiple types of video/audio sources for ease of use and you probably will not require ALL of them.
 Sources you don't plan to use such as "Application Audio Capture (BETA)", "Display Capture" or "Audio Output Capture" (i.e. Desktop Audio) can and should be REMOVED.
 You will definitely need to modify the sources you do use at least a little bit such as cropping your camera, adding chroma key, adding an audio compressor filter, etc...
 We won't cover the specifics here other than to say you might need to edit it.

 Sources you will likely need to edit or remove:
-* Streamer Name
+* Streamer Name Source
+* Pronouns Source
-* Game Name
+* Game Name Source
-* Camera
+* Webcam Camera Source
-* Game Capture
+* Game Capture Source
-* Display Capture
+* Display Capture Source
-* Video Capture Device
-* Application Audio Capture (BETA)
+* Capture Card Source
-* Audio Output capture
+* Desktop Audio
-* Mic
+* Mic Source

 You will also need to go into Edit > "Advanced Audio Properties" and set the "Audio Monitoring" and "Tracks" columns to work with your audio setup.

-Depending on your setup you may need to add your own audio sources or remove all of ours.
+Depending on your setup you may need to add your own audio sources and/or remove all of ours.
 There are too many combinations to list for a general guide.

 We can try to help if you're having trouble in the #sgb23-setup-help channel for specific setups.

-## Suggested Customizations
+## Suggested Optional Customizations

 You are not limited to ONLY these changes, but these are here as a jumping off point.

 * Resize the game to fit the game area.
 We've added a transform to the game sources that tries to do a good job of doing this, but it may not meet your needs.
 Feel free to modify them or delete them and add your own.
 NOTE: SLOBS does not import the transform so this will likely be required if you use SLOBS.
+* Adding your own alert sources
 * Crop/Resize your camera, add any filters you need, etc...
 * Add audio filters if you prefer.
-* Change text outlines:
-    * YELLOW - #FFF600
-    * WHITE - #FFFFFF
-    * DARK YELLOW - #907a01
-    * GREY - #2b2b2b
+* Change starting / BRB / ending music.
+We have provided three audio files to choose from, but you may use your own choice of royalty-free music.
 * Transitions
-* Picture to put in place of camera for non-camera strimmers
+* Picture/Rig to put in place of camera for non-camera strimmers

 ## HOT TIP